Recite me link

 Monitoring your baby

-Oxygen levels are monitored by a small non – invasive probe, which is usually placed either on the hands or feet.
-The probe picks up the oxygen saturation of the baby and helps determine whether the baby requires additional oxygen or respiratory support.
+Oxygen levels are monitored by a small non–invasive probe, which is usually placed on the hands or feet.
+The probe helps determine whether the baby requires additional oxygen or respiratory support.

-Temperature monitoring is achieved by intermittently placing a temperature probe under the arm.
-If the baby requires (del) continuous temperature monitoring a probe is placed on to the skin with a small sticky patch over it to hold it in place.
+We also monitor their temperature using temperature probe under the arm.
+If the baby needs continuous temperature monitoring a probe is placed on the skin with a small sticky patch over it to hold it in place.

 Equipment to help with your baby's breathing

-Nasal Prong CPAP (Continuous Positive Airway Pressure).
-CPAP is used to assist your baby’s own breathing.
-The effort of breathing for some babies, especially premature babies is tiring.
-CPAP delivers a constant small pressure set on the machine and which helps to keep the lungs expanded.
-Oxygen is delivered via the CPAP as required (del) via nasal prongs, which are placed in your baby’s nose and secured by ties and a bonnet.
+Nasal prong CPAP (continuous positive airway pressure) is used to assist your baby.
+The effort of breathing for some babies, especially premature babies, is tiring.
+CPAP delivers a constant small pressure which helps to keep the lungs expanded.
+Oxygen is delivered via nasal prongs, which are placed in your baby’s nose and secured by ties and a bonnet.

-Vapotherm (High Flow Therapy) often used when your baby has weaned off ventilation or CPAP.
-The vapotherm machine delivers an air/oxygen flow via nasal cannula inserted into your baby’s nose.
-The vapotherm prongs are less bulky than CPAP, which makes handling your baby easier, and more comfortable for your baby.
-The vapotherm pressure will be gradually weaned down, which can be days or weeks/months depending on your baby’s requirements.
+Vapotherm (high flow therapy) is often used when your baby has weaned off ventilation or CPAP.
+The vapotherm machine delivers an air/oxygen flow through a cannula in your baby’s nose.
+The vapotherm prongs are less bulky than CPAP, which makes handling your baby easier, and it’s also more comfortable for your baby.
+The pressure will be gradually weaned down, which can be days or weeks/months depending on your baby’s requirements.

-Nasal Prong Oxygen is used when your baby does not need any pressure support for breathing but requires oxygen.
-The oxygen is delivered via nasal cannula.
+Nasal prong oxygen is used when your baby does not need pressure support for breathing but does need oxygen.
+The oxygen is delivered through a cannula in your baby’s nose.